 Eat this savory spinach dip with raw veggies like carrots, celery sticks, radishes, or sliced bell peppers.

-For a spicy kick, sprinkle with a red pepper flakes before serving.
-If you’re a fan of spinach artichoke dip, add a can of all natural artichoke hearts to the mix. (*This will alter the nutritional info for the dish a bit.)
+For a spicy kick, sprinkle with red pepper flakes before serving.
+If you’re a fan of spinach artichoke dip, add a can of all-natural artichoke hearts to the mix. (*This will alter the nutritional info for the dish a bit.)